smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

 For Network Edge mode, the CNCA provides a kubectl plugin to configure the 5G Core network.
 Kubernetes adopted plugin concepts to extend its functionality.
 The `kube-cnca` plugin executes CNCA related functions within the Kubernetes ecosystem.
 The plugin performs remote callouts against NGC OAM and AF microservice on the controller itself.

-The `kube-cnca` plugin is installed automatically on the control plane node during the installation phase of the [OpenNESS Experience Kit](https://github.com/otcshare/ido-specs/blob/master/doc/getting-started/network-edge/controller-edge-node-setup.md)
+The `kube-cnca` plugin is installed automatically on the control plane node during the installation phase of the [Converged Edge Experience Kits](https://github.com/otcshare/ido-specs/blob/master/doc/getting-started/network-edge/controller-edge-node-setup.md)

 #### Edge Node services operations with 5G Core (through OAM interface)